Steve Morgan Foundation Logo

 Maggie’s cancer support centre in Liverpool to be built with £5 million from the Steve Morgan Foundation

-The Steve Morgan Foundation has worked with HB Architects to design the centre, which will provide free practical, psychological and emotional support for people with cancer, as well as their family and friends, from across the whole of Merseyside.
-This will be the second Maggie’s centre in Merseyside; Maggie’s Wirral also funded by the Steve Morgan Foundation opened in 2021.
-Maggie’s Liverpool is expected to open in 2027.
+We provided £5 million in funding and worked with HB Architects to design the centre, which will provide free practical, psychological and emotional support for people with cancer, as well as their family and friends, from across Merseyside.

-“The Steve Morgan Foundation’s incredibly generous support in commissioning, designing, funding and building has fast tracked our ability to bring Maggie’s to Liverpool and for that I am so grateful.
+Dame Laura Lee, Chief Executive of Maggie’s said: “The Steve Morgan Foundation’s incredibly generous support in commissioning, designing, funding and building has fast tracked our ability to bring Maggie’s to Liverpool and for that I am so grateful.
+The Steve Morgan Foundation’s commitment to building three new Maggie’s centres – including the one in Liverpool – is a truly phenomenal act of philanthropy.”

-“Our partnership with Maggie’s highlights the power of collaboration and the Foundation’s ability to ‘give’ well by harnessing our expertise, practical support and commercial experience to maximise the impact of our financial support.”
+Steve Morgan said: “We are delighted to have received planning approval for our third Maggie’s centre in the region.
+Our partnership with Maggie’s highlights the power of collaboration and the Foundation’s ability to ‘give well’ by harnessing our expertise, practical support and commercial experience to maximise the impact of our financial support.”

 Maggie’s has nearly 30 years’ experience of supporting people with free cancer support and information in centres across the UK.
 The charity puts people with cancer at the heart of everything they do and believes that everyone should have access to professional psychological and emotional support to help change the way they live with cancer.